Terrax: Rebellion

-Victor Von Doom, looking for a pawn to use in a plot against the Fantastic Four, discovered that Terrax had survived.
+Doctor Doom, looking for a pawn to use in a plot against the Fantastic Four, discovered that Terrax had survived.
 Terrax was kidnapped from the hospital and brought back to Doom's kingdom of Latveria by a squad of robots dispatched by Doom.
 There, after six weeks of Doom's advanced treatments, Terrax recovered.
 But, having been stripped of cosmic power, Terrax had no memories of having been the herald of Galactus, and thus called himself Tyros once more.
 Doom had recently perfected a device that was capable of endowing an individual with limited cosmic power.
 Tyros readily agreed to be exposed to the device's energies, as he wished revenge against the Fantastic Four.
 Garbed in a special suit that would channel and regulate the cosmic energies in his body, Tyros set off for New York.
 Unknown to him, the power Doom gave him would consume Tyros's body within a matter of hours.
 Thus, Doom would not be faced with an adversary whose power was vaster than his own, once Tyros had served his purpose.

-Tyros defeated the Fantastic Four at a shopping mall and, detesting the fact he was in the service of any master, he turned on Doom and immobilized the Latverian monarch in his armor.
+Tyros defeated the Fantastic Four at a shopping mall and, detesting the fact he was in the service of any master, he turned on Doom and immobilized him.
 At Tyros's moment of seeming triumph, the Silver Surfer, the first of Galactus's heralds, arrived to save the lives of his friends.
 Tyros believed that his power level was equal to that of the Surfer's, but he soon learned that he was no match for someone who had received the Power Cosmic from Galactus himself.
 Tyros was forced to use his powers to their limit to combat the Surfer.
 This only served to hasten his inevitable deterioration.
-As the two former heralds of Galactus engaged in battle, Tyros was totally consumed by the Power Cosmic.
-When Tyros and Silver Surfer crash to the ground, they land on and obliterate the helpless Doctor Doom.
-Suddenly a shopper speaks arrogantly to an elderly woman, who turns out to be Spider-Man's Aunt May.
-Doctor Doom had, unknown to anybody, transferred his mind into the body of a shopper while leaving the shopper to die in Doctor Doom's body.
-It is left to the Beyonder to undo this confusing chain of events.
+As the two former heralds of Galactus engaged in battle, Tyros was consumed by the Power Cosmic.